Most skilled nursing centers still believe growth will come from hospitals, and nothing else is needed.

 You can win more admissions from your inquires with a few simple changes.
 What most LTC centers sell is not what customers need or want to buy.
 Sales training for your entire sales and back-up team is critical to your long-term success.

 Take a look at your sales results.
 What percentage of sales opportunities does your organization close?
 Do you know how much revenue is lost on average with each lost sale?
+It's much easier building your census with enhanced sales efforts than it is generating more inquiries.
 If our ideas and training could enable you to win just one of the sales you routinely lose - would it be worth reading our “how to” e-book on improving your sales techniques?
 We can help you boost your sales results with our training.

 Start with a marketing Plan